 The project has three central goals:

-The five-year grant is a testimony to New College’s strength in the humanities, to vibrancy of the arts community in the Sarasota-Manatee area, and to the promise of the C4 consortium.
+The five-year grant is a testimony to New College’s strength in the humanities, to vibrancy of the arts community in the Sarasota-Manatee area, and to the promise of the Cross College Alliance.
 Read more here.

 Throughout the year, there will be events related to the initiative.
 If you would like to get emails to stay up to date on upcoming events and opportunities for involvement, please provide your information here:

 New Music New College (NMNC) is an extension of the music program at New College that presents five programs of contemporary, avant-garde and experimental music each year.Read more here

 The New College Public Archaeology Lab (NCPAL) is committed to facilitating education, outreach, and the study of archaeology within a broader anthropological and interdisciplinary context.Read more here